Our Mission

 -

-By the time plastic disposable products are in your hands, they've already taken a toll on the planet: Plastics are mostly made from fossil fuels, in an energy-intensive process that emits greenhouse gases and often creates hazardous chemicals (Consumer Reports, 2021)
+Plastics are mostly made from fossil fuels, in an energy-intensive process that emits greenhouse gases and often creates hazardous chemicals.

 -

-It is estimated that 87% of plastic bags, sacks, and wraps are never recycled, often ending up in landfills and the ocean
+Approximately 87% of plastic bags, sacks, and wraps are never recycled.

 -